zanderlx/Rainbow-Radio/README.md

 # Java Music Player

 > This application will allow users to play music with the songs provided.
 Note that this application is still in progress so many of the features are not implemented yet.
+This application can currently be only ran using the JAR file as this is an ongoing project.

 ## Installation / Contribution